csmap-surveys/csmap-surveys.github.io/tiktok_browsers.md

 		        }
 		      }
 </style>

 <div style="padding-top:20px;"></div>
+<p>These instructions below are for a Windows laptop with Microsoft Edge browser.
+However, these steps are applicable to the following browsers on both Windows and Mac laptop or desktop: Chrome, Safari, FireFox, or Brave.</p>

 ## Part 1: Request Your Data
 <div style="display: flex; flex-direction: column; align-items: flex-start; gap: 20px;">
 <div style="text-align: left;">
 <img src="images/Windows/windows_1.png" width="250" style="margin-bottom: 5px;">
 <p>1.
-In a Microsoft Edge browser, navigate to <a href="https://www.tiktok.com/">TikTok.com</a>, click the round user icon in the top right, then select "Settings".</p>
+In your favorite browser, navigate to <a href="https://www.tiktok.com/">TikTok.com</a>, click the round user icon in the top right, then select "Settings".</p>
 </div>
 <div style="text-align: left;">
 <img src="images/Windows/windows_2.png" width="250" style="margin-bottom: 5px;">